 Management of the Company is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Exchange Act Rule 13a-15(f).
-During the period covered by this report, the Company implemented a new enterprise resource planning (ERP) system at its Belgian manufacturing operation.
-The new ERP system resulted in some modifications to the internal controls surrounding financial reporting at this operation, however, adequate disclosure controls and procedures remained in place during the quarter.
-The Company is currently reviewing and redesigning, as necessary, the controls impacted by the new ERP system.
-This process will be completed in the Company's second fiscal quarter.
+During the first quarter of fiscal 2012, the Company implemented a new enterprise resource planning (ERP) system at its Belgian manufacturing operation.
+As a result of the implementation, the Company initiated a process to review and redesign, as necessary, the controls impacted by the new ERP system, which was substantially completed by the end of the second fiscal quarter.
+Further testing and validation of the revised controls will continue through the third quarter.
+Despite the process to review, redesign and test controls, as necessary, management believes adequate disclosure controls and procedures remained in place during the quarter covered by this report.